- Locality Details

 Branson is conveniently located within a day’s drive of more than 1/3 of the country’s population.

-The Branson Airport, which is located approximately 8 miles south of Branson, began operation in May 2009.
-There are currently three airlines, AirTran, Frontier and Branson AirExpress that serve Branson.
-They provide direct, non-stop service to Atlanta, Denver and several other hubs.
+The Branson Airport (BKG), which is located approximately 8 miles south of Branson, began operation in May 2009.
+There are currently two airlines, Buzz Airways and Branson AirExpress that serve Branson.
+They provide direct service to Austin, Cincinnati, and New Orleans.
 Connecting through these cities, more than 100 national and international cities are only one stop away from Branson.
 The terminal is 58,000-SF and has the capacity to handle more than 1 million enplanements annually.
 Individuals and groups flying into Branson have access to the auto-services on-site, as well as taxi and shuttle service into Branson.
 The airport also includes a general aviation facility to handle corporate and private aircraft.

-The Springfield-Branson National Airport (SGF) is approximately 50 miles from Branson and serves all of Southwest Missouri with 70 daily flights connecting to eight international airports via six airlines.
-Choose from Allegiant Air, American Connection, American Eagle, Delta Connection, Northwest Airlink and United Express.
-These airlines offer direct flights to and from Atlanta, Chicago, Cincinnati, Dallas/Ft Worth, Denver, Detroit, Las Vegas, Memphis, Minneapolis, Orlando, Tampa and St. Louis and one stop service to 476 domestic cities and 40 international destinations.
+The Springfield-Branson National Airport (SGF) is approximately 50 miles from Branson and serves all of Southwest Missouri with 70 daily flights connecting to eight international airports via four airlines.
+Choose from Allegiant, American, Delta, and United.
+These airlines offer direct flights to and from Atlanta, Chicago, Dallas/Ft Worth, Denver, Las Vegas, Los Angeles, Orlando, Phoenix, Tampa/ St. Petersburg and one stop service to 476 domestic cities and 40 international destinations.